Assassin's Creed II: Editions

 There are several different limited editions of Assassin's Creed II.
 The "Black Edition" contains an Ezio figurine garbed in a black outfit and was released in Europe and Australia.
 Included also are three bonus areas and missions, an art book, a DVD with part of the game's soundtrack, one premium PS3/Xbox 360 theme, behind the scenes videos, and 2 desktop wallpapers.
 The "White Edition" contains one bonus area/mission and an Ezio figurine in his white outfit.
 The Master Assassin's Edition is the North American limited edition, which contains an Ezio figurine, two bonus areas, an art book and a Blu-ray with music and behind the scenes videos.

 After much complaining from Assassin's Creed II fans that they were unable to complete the game due to the need to complete the three Templar Lairs (only available on the "White" or "Black Edition") to earn 100% synchronization, Ubisoft released "The Complete Edition".
 Included in the package are download codes for the two DLCs, Battle of Forlì and Bonfire of the Vanities and the three Templar Lairs.
 Later the "Game of the Year Edition" was released, containing the extra content incorporated on the game disc.
-Both versions also have the Bonus Skin, however, it needs to be unlocked through the game code.
+The Assassin's Creed 2 Game of the Year Edition features: